louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 ### 2025 ACC / AHA / ACEP / NAEMSP / SCAI guideline for the management of patients with acute coronary syndromes: a report of the American college of cardiology / American Heart Association joint committee on clinical practice guidelines [^1f3358b2].
 Circulation (2025).
 High credibility.

-Analgesia for acute coronary syndromes (ACS)—nitroglycerin, morphine, fentanyl dosing and key precautions are specified as follows: sublingual nitroglycerin 0.3 or 0.4 mg every 5 min as needed up to a total of 3 doses; intravenous nitroglycerin start at 10 μg/min and titrate to pain relief and hemodynamic tolerability, with avoidance in suspected RV infarction, SBP <90 mm Hg or a change in SBP >30 mm Hg below baseline and awareness that tachyphylaxis may occur after approximately 24 h; morphine IV 2-4 mg with repeat every 5-15 min and doses up to 10 mg may be considered; fentanyl IV 25-50 μg with repeat if needed and doses up to 100 μg may be considered; nitrates should not be administered after recent phosphodiesterase-5 (PDE5) inhibitor use, avoiding nitrates/nitroglycerin within 12 h of avanafil, 24 h of sildenafil/vardenafil, or 48 h of tadalafil; concerns are raised that opiates may delay gastric and intestinal absorption and pharmacodynamic effects of orally administered P2Y12 inhibitors, and nonaspirin nonsteroidal anti-inflammatory drugs should be avoided for ischemia pain whenever possible and are associated with increased risk of major adverse cardiovascular events (MACE) in patients with and without prior cardiac disease, with no documented benefit to support routine use in patients with ACS.
+Analgesia for acute coronary syndromes (ACS) — nitroglycerin, morphine, fentanyl dosing and key precautions are specified as follows: sublingual nitroglycerin 0.3 or 0.4 mg every 5 min as needed up to a total of 3 doses; intravenous nitroglycerin start at 10 μg/min and titrate to pain relief and hemodynamic tolerability, with avoidance in suspected RV infarction, SBP < 90 mm Hg or a change in SBP > 30 mm Hg below baseline and awareness that tachyphylaxis may occur after approximately 24 h; morphine IV 2–4 mg with repeat every 5–15 min and doses up to 10 mg may be considered; fentanyl IV 25–50 μg with repeat if needed and doses up to 100 μg may be considered; nitrates should not be administered after recent phosphodiesterase-5 (PDE5) inhibitor use, avoiding nitrates/nitroglycerin within 12 h of avanafil, 24 h of sildenafil/vardenafil, or 48 h of tadalafil; concerns are raised that opiates may delay gastric and intestinal absorption and pharmacodynamic effects of orally administered P2Y12 inhibitors, and nonaspirin nonsteroidal anti-inflammatory drugs should be avoided for ischemia pain whenever possible and are associated with increased risk of major adverse cardiovascular events (MACE) in patients with and without prior cardiac disease, with no documented benefit to support routine use in patients with ACS.

 ---

 ### A national model for developing, implementing, and evaluating evidence-based guidelines for prehospital care [^28aed432].
 Academic Emergency Medicine (2012).
 Medium credibility.

-Tadalafil—classified as pulmonary artery hypertension therapy, PDE—5 inhibitors; phosphodiesterase-5 enzyme inhibitor—has pharmacologic action in pulmonary arterial hypertension (PAH) of inhibiting PDE-5, increasing cyclic guanosine monophosphate (cGMP) to allow relaxation of pulmonary vascular smooth-muscle cells and vasodilation of pulmonary vasculature; it is indicated as an adjunct to descent in the management of high-altitude pulmonary edema (HAPE); contraindications include concomitant use of any form of organic nitrates (e.g., nitroglycerin, isosorbide dinitrate, isosorbide mononitrate, illicit "poppers"), either regularly or intermittently; may potentiate hypotensive effect of nitrates, and hypersensitivity including Stevens-Johnson syndrome and exfoliative dermatitis; WARNING: Hypotension may occur due to vasodilation.
+Tadalafil — classified as pulmonary artery hypertension therapy, PDE — 5 inhibitors; phosphodiesterase-5 enzyme inhibitor — has pharmacologic action in pulmonary arterial hypertension (PAH) of inhibiting PDE-5, increasing cyclic guanosine monophosphate (cGMP) to allow relaxation of pulmonary vascular smooth-muscle cells and vasodilation of pulmonary vasculature; it is indicated as an adjunct to descent in the management of high-altitude pulmonary edema (HAPE); contraindications include concomitant use of any form of organic nitrates (e.g., nitroglycerin, isosorbide dinitrate, isosorbide mononitrate, illicit "poppers"), either regularly or intermittently; may potentiate hypotensive effect of nitrates, and hypersensitivity including Stevens-Johnson syndrome and exfoliative dermatitis; WARNING: Hypotension may occur due to vasodilation.

 ---

 ### A national model for developing, implementing, and evaluating evidence-based guidelines for prehospital care [^35112edc].
 Academic Emergency Medicine (2012).
 Medium credibility.

-Nitroglycerin—an anti-anginal nitrate—has pharmacologic action as an “Organic nitrate which causes systemic venodilation, decreasing preload,” with additional effects that “reduce both preload and afterload, and myocardial O2 demand” and may “Lower BP, increase heart rate, occasional paradoxical bradycardia.”
-Indications are “As an anti-anginal medication for the management of chest pain as well as a reducer of preload for patients suffering from acute pulmonary edema.”
-Contraindications include “Hypersensitivity, acute myocardial infarction, severe anemia, recent use of erectile dysfunction medications (sildenafil (Viagra® — within last 24 hours), tadalafil (Cialis® — within last 48 hours), vardenafil (Levitra® — within last 48 hours), or other phosphodiesterase-5 inhibitors),” with a note of “narrow angle glaucoma (controversial: may not be clinically significant).”
-Nitrates are contraindicated in the presence of “hypotension (SBP less than 90 mmHg or ≥30 mmHg below baseline), extreme bradycardia (less than 50 BPM), tachycardia in the absence of heart failure (greater than 100 BPM), and right ventricular infarction.”
+Nitroglycerin — an anti-anginal nitrate — has pharmacologic action as an "Organic nitrate which causes systemic venodilation, decreasing preload," with additional effects that "reduce both preload and afterload, and myocardial O2 demand" and may "Lower BP, increase heart rate, occasional paradoxical bradycardia."
+Indications are "As an anti-anginal medication for the management of chest pain as well as a reducer of preload for patients suffering from acute pulmonary edema."
+Contraindications include "Hypersensitivity, acute myocardial infarction, severe anemia, recent use of erectile dysfunction medications (sildenafil (Viagra® — within last 24 hours), tadalafil (Cialis® — within last 48 hours), vardenafil (Levitra® — within last 48 hours), or other phosphodiesterase-5 inhibitors)," with a note of "narrow angle glaucoma (controversial: may not be clinically significant)."
+Nitrates are contraindicated in the presence of "hypotension (SBP less than 90 mmHg or ≥ 30 mmHg below baseline), extreme bradycardia (less than 50 BPM), tachycardia in the absence of heart failure (greater than 100 BPM), and right ventricular infarction."

 ---